TessaEC/team-builder/README.md

 # Team Builder

 ## Description
-An application that takes user input with employee information and builds a webpage with html and css to display an employers team and each members information on a card for each member.
+An application that takes user input with employee information and builds a webpage with html and css to display an employers team and each members information on a card.
+Code also includes jest to run tests on code.

 ## Usage
 User Story: